Penalties and Consequences

 South Wales Fire and Rescue Authority is required by the Environment and Safety Information Act 1988 to maintain a public register of notices.
 The Act requires authorities, to which this Act applies, to establish a public register of relevant notices served concerning health, safety, environmental protection and related issues.

-SWFRA provide details of issued notices to a national register managed by the Chief Fire Officers Association (CFOA).
+SWFRA provide details of issued notices to a national register managed by the National Fire Chiefs Council (NFCC).

-Access to the CFOA register can be found here.
+Access to the NFCC register can be found here.